 - White pine

-- How much is a cord of wood?
-The volume of a cord of wood is 128 cubic feet of stacked wood.
-Due to air space between your stack, the amount of solid wood in a cord may be only 70 to 90 cubic feet.
+- How much wood is in a cord?
+The cord is the standard measure of volume used for stacked wood.
+The volume of one cord of wood is 128 cubic feet of stacked wood.
+Generally, a cord is laid out in stacks that measure 4 feet wide, 4 feet tall, and 8 feet long (4’ x 4’ x 8’) in total.
+Due to air space between the stacked wood, the volume of solid wood in a cord may be only 70 to 90 cubic feet.

 - What is heat value?
-Heat value varies based on the type of wood.
-A cord of wood with “high heat value” provides the heat equivalent to that produced by burning 200 to 250 gallons of heating oil.
+Heat value refers to the amount of heat a wood produced when burned.
+Heat value varies based on the type of wood: A cord of wood with “high heat value” provides the heat equivalent to that produced by burning 200 to 250 gallons of heating oil.
 Other heat values are listed above.

 - Splitting wood: Wet wood is easier to split than dry wood.
 Wood must be split into pieces and stacked out of the rain for at least six months to season properly.